SuperNova76/TopCPToolKit/docs/tutorials/write_config.md

 Using the documentation, see if you can answer the following questions:

 !!! example "Exercise"
-    What does the line with `IFFClassification:{}` set up, in our example electron config?
+    What does the line with `IFFClassification: {}` set up, in our example electron config?

 ??? success "Solution"
     It runs an instance of the [`IFFLeptonDecorationBlock`](https://acode-browser1.usatlas.bnl.gov/lxr/source/athena/PhysicsAnalysis/Algorithms/AsgAnalysisAlgorithms/python/AsgAnalysisConfig.py) on the calibrated electrons, using the default settings of the block.
 Specifically, these default settings mean that we end up with a separate IFF class for charge-flipped electrons, and that the IFF class is decorated as `IFFClass_%SYS%` onto each electron.
 Furthermore, this decoration is saved as a branch in the output ntuple.